Economy of Hate

 Diego del Pozo.
 Oído Odio (Heard Hate)

-Spain, 2021, black and white and colour, sound, original version with Spanish subtitles, 43’44”.
+Spain, 2021, AD, black and white and colour, sound, original version in Spanish with English subtitles, 43’44”.
 Museo Reina Sofía Collection.
 Local premiere

 Activity within the program...